-Damage to artwork is often caused by the quality of the framing itself, primarily due to the use of materials that contain acid, which causes discolouration and bleaching over time.
-We protect your artwork by only using the finest, museum grade acid free materials.
+Damage to an artwork is often caused by the quality of the framing itself, primarily due to the use of materials that contain acid, which causes discolouration and bleaching over time.
+We protect your artwork by only using the finest, museum-grade acid-free materials.
 This means shipping in our base materials from across the world, including France, Germany, Italy and the United States.

 Beginning from the frame, we ensure that our wood is of the highest quality and clear from any form of dirt.
 We perform our due diligence in preventing any foreign organisms from coming into contact with your artwork.

 Teak wood is our top choice for framing.
 Teak wood is a hardwood that is a natural insect repellent and it emits oil that further protects its surface.

 Our experienced framing consultants do not only assist you in the selection of your frame but in choosing the correct framing method that is most suited to your needs.
 We provide these services in order to bring out the best in your artwork and ensure its longevity.

 In simple terms, the glazing layer is the perspex (acrylic) or glass sheet that covers your work from the elements or busy fingers.
 The primary purpose of glazing is to physically protect the work from damaging factors such as light, humidity, heat, and soiling.

 Artworks rendered on paper or fabrics containing pigment and dyes that absorb UV are susceptible to discolouration and typically require protective glazing.
 Laminated glass and certain kinds of acrylic can also be used to protect against physical damage such as glass breakage, which we see on a very regular basis.